signalshore/signalshore.github.io/content/2019-05-05-Instant-Messaing.md

 have a lot of remote friends, so WhatsApp (or any IM application) is necessary, which is one of the reasons I will be installing it back again.
 But yes! it was a good change.

+That said, a lot of international groups work and function as they precisely because of these applications and the kind of closeness they enable.
+So it would be unfair to say that these applications are all "bad".
+I would speculate that the only "bad" thing is that when these applications form a rather large part of your daily communication.

 Letting go of Reddit was much easier.